So You’ve Decided to Sell Your Business

 2. Telling Your Team Too Early

 During the initial phase of selling, you are going to be asked a lot of questions.
-Your potential buyer will ask for financial reports, marketing collateral, key account information, etc. They will likely also inquire about your staff and any key employees that keep your business afloat.
+They will likely also inquire about your staff and any key employees that keep your business afloat.
 It may seem reasonable to reach out to your team members as you sort through all of this information.

 Informing your staff before the finalization of a sale can cause fear and uncertainty, all of which can affect the outcome of your sale.
 Buyers are interested in investing in a business that has everything under control, and any unnecessary drama within your company can give them cause to question their decision to buy.